seDirector/Translations/README.md

 3. Keep the case the same - if it's capitalized, capitalize the translation, if there is a period, use a period in the translation, if it has a comma, use commas, etc.
 4. There may be duplicate translations - please keep them.
 5. When you see a number in braces, that is a tag that means a variable will go there.
 Keep the `{0}` or `{1}` tags in the translation.
 As long as the meaning is the same, you can move them as needed.
-6.  `{LB}` means line break - please keep existing line breaks and double line breaks.
+6.  `{LB}` means line break - please keep existing line breaks and double line breaks.Gc
-7. If you are unsure of a translation, have a friend help you out before you create a pull request.

 ## Questions / Social

-Please join the special [#translations channel on our Discord](https://discord.gg/vU2qxnRp) by using this invite.
+Please join the special [#translations channel on our Discord](https://discord.gg/vU2qxnRp).
+Let us know your username and you'll be added to the list above.